Board of Directors and Audit and Supervisory Board

 The Group Management Committee (GMC) consists of executive officers and is a decision-making body empowered by the Board of Directors.
 The GMC facilitates deliberations and renders decisions on the Group’s overall management from the perspective of total optimization.

-The Nomination and Compensation Committee—a unique permanent body consisting of three outside directors and two internal directors—plans the appointment/dismissal policy of directors and executive officers as well as their compensation packages.
+The Nomination and Compensation Committee—a unique permanent body consisting of two outside directors and two internal directors—plans the appointment/dismissal policy of directors and executive officers as well as their compensation packages.

 The Internal Management and Control Division, which is in charge of internal auditing, objectively reviews and assesses the status of business execution by respective business divisions according to clearly defined rules to ensure legal compliance and adequacy of execution practices.
 It also provides advice and recommendations for improvement.
 The results are regularly reported to the GMC’s Internal Control Committee.